TIY-Charleston-Front-End-Oct2015/assignments/make-a-website/README.md

 * Functionally be able to distinguish between an inline style, versus styles on the page, versus an external styles.
 * Be able to override certain styles using the 'cascade' from CSS rules.

-### Performance Objectives

-After completing this assignment, you be able to effectively use

-* Use ...

 ## Details

 ### Deliverables